walleford/algorithms_and_data_structures/out/production/ait512/textbookNotes/chapter1.md

             the variable i in the for loop, 4 the fractions that are referenced in the array, 10 fractions each with a size of 32,  total 320 In total, the code needs 436 bytes.

+- Given the following memory requierements (in bytes):

+    Declared variables of primitive types: boolean 1; byte 1; char 2; int 4; float 4; long 8; double 8

+    Created Objects in memory (new): add the overhead (instance information - 16 bytes) to the memory needed for all

+    instance variables (non-static fields); pad to  a multiple of 8

+    References of Objects (declared variables with an Object type): 8
+- Compute the memory space needed for the following code fragment:
+    ```java
+        // Given:
+        public class Fraction {
+        long numerator, denominator;
+        public Fraction add(Fraction f) {
+        return new Fraction(....);
+        }
+        // . . . . . //
+        }

+        // Code:
+        Fraction f1 = new Fraction(1,2);
+        Fraction f2 = new Fraction(1,4);
+    ```

+    Assumes all the relevant information provided.

+    Object overhead: 16

+    Instance variable: numerator, a long, needs 8 bytes

+    Instance variable: denominator, a long, needs 8 bytes

+    Total 32.

+    No padding needed as it is multiple of 8.

+    The code declares and initialize the following variables:

+The variable f1, a Fraction, needs 8 bytes for its reference value and 32 bytes for the object created with the constructor, total 40

+The variable f2, a Fraction, needs 8 bytes for its reference value and 32 bytes for the object created with the constructor, total 40

+**In total the code needs 80 bytes.**